 Green Bar - 90 points

 Our Pet Day is usually held in November.
 Community members are invited to judge children’s pets.
-They award points for three different categories, Knowledge, Care and Attention, and Leading and Handling.
+They award points for three different categories - knowledge, care and attentio, and leading and handling.
 Children can also present written work which is judged by the class teacher.
 A maximum of 4 points can be awarded in each category.

-In addition, student create pet project on the pet they intend to bring to pet day.
+In addition, students create pet projects on the pet they intend to bring to pet day.
 If they are not bringing a pet they could complete a project on either a pet they would like in the future, or an animal they would like to know more about.
-They award points for two different categories: content and presentation.
+They are awarded points for two different categories: content and presentation.
 A maximum of 4 points can be awarded in each category.